eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

      - The client connects to the server.
      - The server requests a client certificate.
      - The client sends its certificate.

-#### The server:
+     The server:
       - Verifies whether the certificate is signed by a trusted CA.
       - Checks certificate validity dates.
       - Checks revocation status via CRL/OCSP.
+     - The client proves possession of the private key through a cryptographic signature.
+     - If validation succeeds, authentication is completed.